 - Limited repertoire.
 If you have a few basic menus, you’ll use the same ingredients and equipment over and over, and you’ll be able keep those things accessible.
 For instance, pick one pan and use it for all of your cakes.
 Give away what you don’t need.
 A limited menu makes shopping easier.
 You can always vary it as your situation allows.

 - Shopping.
-People who are chronically ill or disabled, getting out to the store can be a major challenge.
+For people who are chronically ill or disabled, getting out to the store can be a major challenge.
 Keeping a running shopping list is essential.

 - Knowing your limitations.
 My mother stopped at the first signs of strain.
 If you need to lie down and rest, do so.
 No meal is worth a setback in your condition.

 Whether or not you have an injury or disability, always pay attention to your body’s signals.
 Don’t treat cooking like a marathon.